Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 - S1 Bussard Collector: This part collects Graviolium in the depths of space.
 It also works with SpaceDust.
 - S2 Bussard Collector: This part collects Graviolium in the depths of space.
 It also works with SpaceDust.
-- S1 Plasma Vent: Requires Kerbal Flying Saucers.
-This part reduces Static Charge built up in the ship by expending Xenon Gas.
+- S1 Plasma Vent: This part reduces Static Charge built up in the ship by expending Xenon Gas if you have Kerbal Flying Saucers installed.
+Otherwise it just looks cool.
-- S2 Plasma Vent: Requires Kerbal Flying Saucers.
-This part reduces Static Charge built up in the ship by expending Xenon Gas.
+- S2 Plasma Vent: This part reduces Static Charge built up in the ship by expending Xenon Gas if you have Kerbal Flying Saucers installed.
+Otherwise it just looks cool.

-Fixes
+- Miniature Jumpgate: This miniaturized jumpgate has limited range and has a limit to the mass that it can transport, but it can be used on a celestial body as well as in space.
+Plus, the gate's vessel pays the graviolium toll, not the traveler.
+- Mini Jumpgate Platform: This platform is designed for use on planetary surfaces and to support the Miniature Jumpgate

+Module Manager Patches

-- SpaceDust fix- Thanks Rakete!
+- SpaceDust fix- Thanks Rakete and Grimmas!
+- Added ExpensiveDrives patch to increase the cost of warp tech.
+This is optional and found in the Blueshift/Extras folder.
+Just rename it from .txt to .cfg to use it.
+Thanks Grimmas!
+- Fixed tech tree node positions for Community Tech Tree and Unkerballed Start.
+- Added B9PS support to the Far Future Technologies patch.

 Part Modules

 - WBIModuleAnimation: This animation module lets you loop animations, play the animation in forward/reverse, and adjust the emissive textures on desired model transforms.
 Its state can be synchronized with a warp engine on the vessel and/or with a converter on the part if desired.

 - WBIWarpSpeedHarvester: This specialized resource harvester collects resources while the vessel is at warp.
+Resource distributions are defined by INTERSTELLAR_DISTRIBUTION, GLOBAL_INTERPLANETARY_DISTRIBUTION, and INTERPLANETARY_DISTRIBUTION config nodes.
+Check out WildBlueIndustries/Blueshift/Resources/ResourceDefinitions.cfg for examples.

 - WBIResourceVent: This is a souped up version of Kerbal Flying Saucers' WBIResourceDischarger.
 It is affected by warp engines.

+- WBIJumpgate: Implemented ability to jump a vessel to a gate on the ground.
+Disabled the portal trigger when in the editor.

+- WBIWarpEngine: Updated max warp speed calculations.
+Added Planetary Speed Brake toggle button.
+When enabled, the ship's max speed is limited based on how far down the planet's gravity well it is.
+When disabled, the ship can travel at interplanetary speeds within interplanetary space.
+Use with caution.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.